<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 This change is still consistent with a push to become more energy efficient.
 T12s consume more energy than other linear fluorescent tubes like T8s and T5s.
 LEDs consume even less energy with more advanced technology.

-If you have any questions about which products about which incandescent or halogen light bulbs are restricted in your state, please do not hesitate to contact us.
+If you have any questions about which products about which lighting products are restricted in your state, please do not hesitate to contact us.

 Let